-I am a woman at midlife and my libido has been strong for many years, with no sign of that changing.
-I’ve known the typical ups and downs of desire – the more stress, the more fatigue, the less sleep – interest in sex plummets.
-Yet even in the worst of times, for me at least – it never disappears.
+I am a woman at midlife and my libido has been strong for many years, though I’ve known the typical ups and downs of desire – the more stress, the more fatigue, the less sleep – interest plummets.

 This weekend, I wrote an article on sexless marriage that appeared at the Huffington Post.
 I believe that sex is marital glue but not the only marital glue.
 I believe that affection is just as essential, but affection isn’t necessarily sufficient in and of itself.
 I believe these are issues for each couple to determine for themselves.